TomTucka/TomTucka/README.md

 Hi, I'm Tom!

-I'm working as a Cloud Infrastructure Engineer at The Ministry of Justice.
+I'm working as a DevOps Engineer at The Ministry of Justice.

 ### 📮 Get In Touch!
 - Twitter: https://twitter.com/tomtucka